blueflag/redux-blueflag/packages/enty-docs/src/content/guides/getting-started.md

 ```
 yarn add react-enty
 ```
-_Note: the `enty` package only contains the schemas. `react-enty` contains the api, which lets you use those schemas in a react project.
-React Enty depends on Enty, so you only need to add react enty to your project._
+_Note: the `enty` package only contains the schemas. `react-enty` contains both the schemas and the bindings to react._

 ## 1. Schema
 The first step in implementing Enty is to create your schema.
 This defines the relationships between your entities.
 In this example we'll say a user has a list of friends which are also users.

 ```js
 // ApplicationSchema.js